Oneplus Android 11 OxygenOS 11

 List of OnePlus phones eligible for Android 11 update

-OnePlus is generous when it comes to Android updates and unlike Samsung which only offers two major Android updates (except flagships), OnePlus usually provides three major Android updates.
+OnePlus is generous regarding Android updates, and unlike Samsung, which only offers two major Android updates (except flagships), OnePlus usually provides three major Android updates.
 OnePlus 3/3T came with Marshmallow out of the box and ended with Pie in the end.
-Similarly OnePlus 5/5T came with Nougat out of the box and it is said that OnePlus will push out Android 10 update for these two old devices.
-From this, it is sure that OnePlus 6/6T users can rest easy as both of these devices will also receive the Android 11 based OxygenOS 11 update.
-Surely it will take longer than the newer OnePlus devices, but it will be there in 2021.
+Similarly, OnePlus 5/5T came with Nougat out of the box, and it is said that OnePlus will push out the Android 10 update for these two old devices.
+From this, it is sure that OnePlus 6/6T users can rest easy as both of these devices will also receive the Android 11-based OxygenOS 11 update.
+Surely, it will take longer than the newer OnePlus devices, but it will be there in 2021.

 OxygenOS 11 Developer Preview 3: Is this the end of “clean” OxygenOS?

-Google released the developer preview of Android 11 just a few days and like most of the other IEMs Oneplus has also released a beta version of Android 11 for their UI OxygenOS.
-The latest beta build released was the developer preview 3 of OxygenOS 11 and so far there have been mixed feelings among the Oneplus users for it.
-For some, it is about getting a new UI look so everything looks like a refresh, but there are some who just feel that it is a clone of One UI by Samsung.
+Google released the developer preview of Android 11 just a few days and like most of the other IEMs, Oneplus has also released a beta version of Android 11 for their UI OxygenOS.
+The latest beta build released was the developer preview 3 of OxygenOS 11, and so far, there have been mixed feelings among the Oneplus users for it.
+For some, it is about getting a new UI look so everything looks like a refresh, but some just feel that it is a clone of One UI by Samsung.

-Oneplus started out as a brand that delivered a good performance to price ratio but things are starting to change.
+Oneplus started out as a brand that delivered a good performance-to-price ratio, but things are starting to change.
 In 2020, we now have the Oneplus 8 Pro tackling the flagships with a similar price tag as the other flagships.
-And now with the release of OxygenOS 11 DP 3, we are now witnessing Oneplus deviating from their plan of clean software experience.
-It is not all bad though as there are some new features that were heavily anticipated before the arrival of OxygenOS 11 but the user experience is surely quite different than what Oneplus users are used to.
-How the people take this software change or will there be any changes in the stable build?
-We don’t know but as of now let’s take a look at the changes coming to OxygenOS with the release of the beta builds for Android 11.
+And now, with the release of OxygenOS 11 DP 3, we are now witnessing Oneplus deviating from their plan of clean software experience.
+It is not all bad, though, as some new features were heavily anticipated before the arrival of OxygenOS 11.
+Still, the user experience differs from what Oneplus users are used to.
+How will the people take this software change, or will there be any changes in the stable build?
+We don’t know, but as of now, let’s look at the changes coming to OxygenOS with the release of the beta builds for Android 11.

 The OxygenOS 11 DP 3 is already out there.
-As per the changelog, OxygenOS 11 will come with new visual design, new layout for convenient one-handed operation, Always-on display function, Live wallpapers, OnePlus Sans font, Optimized Dark Mode, Zen Mode themes, Improved Gallery function and Updated Settings menu.
+As per the changelog, OxygenOS 11 will come with a new visual design, a new layout for convenient one-handed operation, an Always-on display function, Live wallpapers, OnePlus Sans font, an Optimized Dark Mode, Zen Mode themes, an Improved Gallery function, an Updated Settings menu.

 OxygenOS 11 Features

-Oneplus has confirmed the major changes and features coming to the stable build of Android 11 based OxygenOS 11 which is releasing later this year.
-We will take a detailed look at these confirmed changes coming with the OxygenOS 11.
+Oneplus has confirmed the major changes and features coming to the stable build of Android 11-based OxygenOS 11, which will be released later this year.
+We will look at these confirmed changes coming with the OxygenOS 11.

 1. Always-on Display(AOD):

 Probably the most anticipated feature for OxygenOS 11 is the Always On Display feature.
-Almost all the other IEMs have this feature but Oneplus has been very slow on this.
-We have always heard rumours about OxygenOS getting the Always On Display feature but it did not happen in the past.
-Finally, things have changed and now we have the Always On Display feature.
+Almost all the other IEMs have this feature, but Oneplus has been very slow on this.
+We have always heard rumors about OxygenOS getting the Always On Display feature, but it did not happen in the past.
+Finally, things have changed, and now we have the Always On Display feature.
 This feature is accessible through the customization menu present in the phone’s settings.
-There a number of interfaces to choose from here and the added bonus is that you also see a feature for scheduled on and off.
-If you want to preserve your battery more, you can choose to just turn this feature on and have the always-on display between a specific time frame.
+There are several interfaces to choose from here, and the added bonus is that you also see a feature for scheduled on and off.
+If you want to preserve your battery more, you can choose to just turn this feature on and have the always-on display within a specific time frame.

 OnePlus teases always-on display in OxygenOS 11